Math Education

 About this Program

 Good teachers never stop learning.
 They adapt and even rethink their teaching practices to meet student needs.
-The master’s degree in math education and a certificate option are designed to prepare teachers with advanced pedagogic strategies to ensure their students make the grade.
+The master’s degree in math education is designed to prepare teachers with advanced pedagogic strategies to ensure their students make the grade.

 Program Overview